-The Society will expand its educational programming and visitor services at the site with programs that complement and enhance existing interpretation.
+This enables us to expand educational programming and visitor services at the site.
+We will hold new programs that complement and enhance existing interpretation.
 Once visitors have toured the house and school they can step into an interpretation of the surrounding natural world.
 This project will allow us to expand experiences to give visitors a sense of place and a better understanding of the Litchfield story.

 A Special Thank You to our Major Donors